-Entry Requirements given for the 2008 competition
+Entry Requirements and Content Guidelines for the 2009 competition

 - All entries must be in English.